mark-watson/PythonAIBook/manuscript/LLM_3_public_apis.md

 print(message.content)
 ```

 The **extra_body** parameter passes the thinking configuration directly to the Fireworks API.
-DeepSeek's approach differs from Gemini's thinking budget — instead of controlling how many tokens to spend on reasoning, you simply enable or disable thinking mode.
+DeepSeek's approach differs from Gemini's thinking budget; instead of controlling how many tokens to spend on reasoning, you simply enable or disable thinking mode.
 The reasoning trace is available via `message.thinking`, which is useful for debugging and understanding the model's logic.

 ## Multi-Turn Conversations